storecast/django-oraclepool/README.txt

 ...                  'log':0,         # extra logging functionality turned on
-...                  'logfile':'',    # file system path to log file ...                  'existing':''    # Type modifications for existing database and flag for tests ...                  }
+...                  'logfile':'',    # file system path to log file ...                  'existing':''    # Type modifications for existing database and flag for tests ...                  'session':[]     # Add session optimisations applied to each fresh connection, eg.
+...                                    #   alter session set cursor_sharing = similar;
+...                                    #   Enables use of bind variables assuming it isnt set at a system level ...				       #   alter session set session_cached_cursors = 20;
+...                                    #   Allows cursor reuse between queries
+...                  }

+Note that if you want sql logging to screen when in DEBUG mode then add 'oraclepool.log_sql.SQLLogMiddleware' to your MIDDLEWARE_CLASSES

 General Performance
 -------------------